Balloonist is a software application to help layout comics text balloons and panels.

 Users running Java 6 will also be provided with an option to kern text.
 Kerning employs special information stored within a font to adjust the horizontal spacing of particular character pairs (for example, "A" and "V" or "T" and "o") to use space optimally.

-Smith & Tinker's Technology, LLC is not responsible for any damages resulting from the use or misuse of this software.
-Balloonist licenses are sold without formal warranty.
+The authors are not responsible for any damages resulting from the use or misuse of this software.
+Balloonist is offered without warranty under a GNU GPL v2 license.

-Apple provides a utility to set J2SE 5.0 or better as the default.
+Apple provides a utility to set Java 5.0 or better as the default.